 - payment of the application fee

 Please note that all application materials become the property of Columbia University and are not returnable.
+Additionally, materials will not be shared with or forwarded to third-parties.
 Applicants who have not waived their right to view letters of recommendation may request to view the letters only after they enroll in the GSAS program to which they have been admitted.
 Under the guidelines of the Federal Family Educational Rights and Privacy Act (FERPA), students who do not receive an offer of admission, or who are admitted but do not enroll, are not permitted access to the letters at any time.
 A complete explanation of the FERPA policy may be found here.

 - If you are applying to the PhD program in Biological Sciences, you must apply through the GSAS online application.